“Electrifying Design: A Century of Lighting” Debuts in February 2021 at the Museum of Fine Arts, Houston

 Pivotal innovations illuminate the evolution of international lighting design as a catalyst for technological and artistic expression

 HOUSTON—January 7, 2021—From the invention of the first electric light by British chemist Humphry Davy in 1808 to Phillips’s development of the “ultra-efficient” lightbulb in 2011, lighting technology has fascinated engineers, scientists, architects, and designers worldwide and has inspired periods of creative expression.
 Electrifying Design: A Century of Lighting is the first large-scale exhibition in the United States to examine international lighting over the past 100 years as a catalyst for technological and artistic innovation within major avant-garde design movements.
 The exhibition presents 85 rare or limited-production examples by the world’s leading designers, including Achille Castiglioni, Christian Dell, Greta Magnusson Grossman, Poul Henningsen, Ingo Maurer, Verner Panton, Gino Sarfatti, Ettore Sottsass, and Wilhelm Wagenfeld.
 Their creations harnessed light’s radiance and beauty, resulting in innovative designs that extend beyond the purely functional.
-Electrifying Design will be on view in Houston from Sunday, February 21, through Sunday, May 16, 2021 before traveling to the High Museum of Art in Atlanta in June.
+Electrifying Design will be on view in Houston from February 27 through May 16, before traveling to the High Museum of Art in Atlanta in June.
+UPDATE: This exhibition was originally scheduled to open February 21.

 “Lighting design has both transformed our daily life and influenced major design movements over the past 100 years.
 These novel creations blend advances in technology with artistic expression; they will open visitors’ eyes to innovative design in the everyday,” said Gary Tinterow, MFAH Director, the Margaret Alkek Williams Chair.